 Mary frequently lectures around the Seattle area.
 Her husband's most recent sabbatical brought them to Sydney, Australia and while he taught at the University of Western Sydney, Mary spent her time swapping research strategies and methodologies with the genealogists at the Botany Bay Family History Society.

-She is a member of the Seattle Genealogical Society, the National Genealogical Society and the Association of Professional Genealogists, where she serves as APG Treasurer.
+She is a member of the Seattle Genealogical Society and the National Genealogical Society.

 * Certified Genealogist (CG) is a service mark (sm) of the board for Certification of Genealogists® conferred to associates who consistently meet ethical and competency standards in accord with peer-reviewed evaluations every five years.